JakobThumm/uncertainty_quantification/tianle_readme.md

 ## score model command (TODO: test on server!)
-TO run on the whole model first, test whether enough memory budget
+run on the whole model first, test whether enough memory budget

 # Sketched Lanczos(Run this!)
 (same recepie as shown in the article for resnet, train and test batch can change)